Manish9383/AI-Email-Reply-Generator-SpringBoot-Project-/README.md

 Click "Load unpacked" and select the chrome-extension folder.

-The extension will appear in Gmail, adding an "AI Reply" button.
+The extension will add an "AI Reply" button in Gmail.

-Usage
+📋 Usage

-Standalone Web App:
+Standalone Web App

 Open the React app at http://localhost:5173.
 Input the email content and select a tone (e.g., professional, casual).
 Click "Generate Reply" to view the AI-generated response.
 Copy the reply to use in your email client.

-Gmail Integration:
+Gmail Integration

 Open Gmail in Chrome with the extension installed.
-While composing or replying to an email, click the "AI Reply" button (added by the extension).
+While composing or replying to an email, click the "AI Reply" button.
-Input the desired tone, and the extension will fetch a reply from the backend and inject it into the email draft.
+Select the desired tone, and the extension will fetch and inject the reply into your email draft.

-Project Structure
+📂 Project Structure

 backend/: Spring Boot application with REST API and Gemini API integration. frontend/: React web app for standalone reply generation.